 You have just graduated from University, and you might be carrying upwards of $70K in debt (hopefully in student loans only).
 You most likely won’t be paying that debt off in your first year of working (should you find a job right away) if you can pay it off, good for you!
 However, it would help if you put together a plan on how you will pay off that debt and WHEN it will be retired.

 Carrying debt is a drag on your finances, and the sooner the debt is retired, the easier your financial life will be.
 It would be best if you did not aspire to “get used to living in debt” this is the one thing my generation does NOT want to hand down to you.

 Don’t Fall In Love With Having Money

 If your parents paid for you to have a Samsung or an iPhone or paid for your Cell phone bill, maybe it’s time to get rid of this expensive toy?
 You don’t need $120 a month cell phone bills.
-Discretionary spending (i.e. money haemorrhage) is a bad thing which you must watch diligently.
+Discretionary spending (i.e. money bleeding) is a bad thing that you must watch diligently.
 Middle age mens’ wastes spread, but their spending spreads like that as well, don’t let it happen to you.

 Have a Savings Plan

-The sooner you start saving, the better it will be for you when you reach my age, however, saving while still carrying discretionary debt (i.e. non-mortgage debt) is paying Peter to feed Paul.
+The sooner you start saving, the better it will be for you when you reach my age.
+However, saving while still carrying discretionary debt (i.e. non-mortgage debt) is paying Peter to feed Paul.
 Lowering your debt is first and foremost, if you have left over moneys from your year, yes, starting an RRSP early is a good thing to do, but pay your debts first.

 Get the Heck out of Debt